matchylabs/matchy-wireshark-plugin/WARP.md

 matchy.category == "malware"           # Specific category
 matchy.level == "high" && tcp.port == 443  # Combined filters
 ```

+### Tools Menu
+The plugin adds a "Matchy" submenu under Tools with:
+- **Reload Matchy Database**: Reloads the threat database from the configured path and
+  automatically triggers redissection of all packets with the updated database.

+Note: Wireshark's plugin API doesn't support dynamically enabling/disabling menu items,
+so the menu is always visible but will silently do nothing if no database path is configured.

 ### Performance Requirements
 - **Lookup time**: <1ms per packet (no capture degradation)